Qualitywatch

 Cancer waiting times

-- In July 2024, 38% of patients who had their first treatment for cancer following an urgent GP referral waited longer than two months, a marginal improvement on the previous month.
+- In September 2024, 38% of patients who had their first treatment for cancer following an urgent GP referral waited longer than two months.
 This is far from the historic target of only 15% of patients waiting this long, which has only been met once since April 2014.

-- In December, NHS England began publishing new cancer waiting time standards.
-For the new standard concerning two-month waits from an urgent suspected cancer referral, breast symptomatic referral, urgent screening referral, or consultant upgrade to a first treatment for cancer, 32% waited longer than the target time to begin treatment in July 2024.
-This is down slightly from June 2024, moving performance towards from the new objective of reducing this proportion to 30% by March 2025.
-The 15% standard has not come close to being met during the period for which records are available.
+- From December 2023, NHS England began publishing new cancer waiting time standards.
+For the new standard concerning two-month waits from an urgent suspected cancer referral, breast symptomatic referral, urgent screening referral, or consultant upgrade to a first treatment for cancer, 33% waited longer than the target time to begin treatment in September 2024.
+This is close to the objective of reducing this proportion to 30% by March 2025.
+The 15% standard has not come close to being met during the period for which records are available (data only exists from April 2022 onwards).

-- In July 2024, for the third consecutive month, the NHS met the recently introduced Faster Diagnosis Standard to have 75% of patients having their cancer diagnosed or ruled out within 28 days, with 76% of patients doing so.
+- In September 2024, despite meeting the Faster Diagnosis Standard to have 75% of patients having their cancer diagnosed or ruled out within 28 days in the previous four months, this was marginally breached again, with 74.8% of patients doing so.

 Emergency care